FAQ

 We had some very promising technology concept ideas and preliminary test results when making a bold statement of 1000 Wh/kg.
 That was prior to evaluating the right tech to use for e-mobility applications.
 Ultimately, it turned out to be not feasible for automotive standards and a much longer technology to develop and commercialize.

-Sky is the limit for the I-State technology as it is set to be compatible with virtually all material innovations out there.
+Sky is the limit for the I-STATE technology as it is set to be compatible with virtually all material innovations out there.
 Detailed innovation roadmap can be found in the Technology section of this site.

-Additionally, high voltage enables use of completely new cathode materials that is absolutely not possible with the organic solvents and voltage limit of 4,2-4,3V.
+Additionally, high voltage enables use of completely new next-gen cathode materials that is absolutely not possible with the organic solvents and voltage limit of 4,2-4,3V.

 Competition

-- Lower cost per kWh – up to 10%,
+• Lower cost per kWh – up to 10%,

-- Higher energy density – 300 Wh/kg, 800 Wh/l,
+• Higher energy density – 300 Wh/kg, 825 Wh/l,

-- Wider temperature range – charging at -20°C to 60°C and discharging at -40°C to 60°C,
+• Wider temperature range – charging at -20°C to 60°C and discharging at -40°C to 60°C,

-- Sustainable – first fully recyclable electrolyte salt and solvent in addition to the traditional cathode and anode materials,
+• Sustainable – first fully recyclable electrolyte salt and solvent in addition to the traditional cathode and anode materials,

 Innolith and SolidState have very similar performance targets as both technologies follow the same path of inventing a new electrolyte that enables the use of Lithium metal in order to achieve the highest energy density while improving cell performance in other parameters as well.

-Contrary to Solid State, I-State technology of Innolith is ready for industrialization right now and at lower cost per kWh than conventional Li-ion.
-I-State does not have manufacturability and raw material supply challenges of Solid State.
+Contrary to Solid State, I-STATE technology of Innolith is ready for industrialization right now and at lower cost per kWh than conventional Li-ion.
+I-STATE does not have manufacturability and raw material supply challenges of Solid State.
 This advantage is hard to bit even with the most ambitious promises of Solid State technologies.

 Most definitely.
-I-State enables development and subsequent production of battery cells with higher capacity using less cathode materials while achieving higher energy density vs conventional Li-ion.
-I-State cells can be manufactured using the same equipment and raw materials used for conventional Li-ion, making switching costs negligibly low.
+I-STATE enables development and subsequent production of battery cells with higher capacity using less cathode materials while achieving higher energy density vs conventional Li-ion.
+I-STATE cells can be manufactured using the same equipment and raw materials used for conventional Li-ion, making switching costs negligibly low.
 A total cost advantage vs conventional Li-ion can be as high as 10% per kWh.
 Solid State technologies are not competitive with conventional Li-ion at the current stage of their development.
 There is an industry consensus that Solid State will continue to have cost challenges well after 2030 if it can be achieved at all.

 Partnerships/ Collaborations